 And now we have to hear from the fruit farmers - orally teetering piece of straw less chewed than eschewed and replaced with a powerpoint presentation on keeping wages low and margins high - telling us how lazy and uninterested in their wonderful employment opportunities British workers are.
 Well, you know, if your business model can’t survive employing nationals of the country you trade in, do you have a business model at all?
 If your job can’t compete in an employment market of Brits, why is it good enough for those who speak in a different accent?
 We’ve fought hard for working pay and conditions standards in this country.
 For all.

 In fact, I heard a story a little while ago about a highly-regarded Polish temp at a UK employment agency being involved in the recruitment of a workforce for a new contract.
 Fair enough.
 A Brit registered at the agency was suggested to this gentleman, by a British consultant, and he was declined because “Trust me.
 It’s a waste of time.
 He’ll just bring problems”.
-I may - may - be all for minorities benefitting from positive discrimination, as I guess this temp was advocating - to put it mildly - but what’s a Brit to do if his name is enough for him to be blacklisted?
+Jamie Oliver has said similar things, and I may - may - be all for minorities benefitting from positive discrimination, as I guess this temp was advocating - to put it mildly - but what’s a Brit to do if his name is enough for him to be blacklisted?
 Vote Brexit is what.

 Below are the highlights of said naive American’s comments on a Facebook share of an article about a second referendum march in October of last year.
 I’ll leave you to decide whether or not it’s genuine...